-The rear wings of a Formula One car are situated high on the rear of the car.
+The Formula 1 rear wing is situated high on the rear of the car.
 Being one of the highest parts of the car and spanning the full width permitted by the FIA, these rear wings make a good advertising hoarding.
 But advertising is not the sole purpose of the rear wings of a car.
 They serve a far more important function which is to keep the car stable and balanced while providing downforce at the rear of the car.

 Why do Formula 1 cars have wings?